Approximate Message Passing for Quantum State Tomography

 \section{Introduction}

 A fundamental task in quantum computation is the ability to prepare a target quantum state.
 This task is accompanied by the need for a way to verify that the prepared state is indeed what was expected.
 There are many such techniques, including direct fidelity estimation~\cite{flammia_direct_2011}, certification~\cite{badescu_quantum_2017}, and classical shadows~\cite{huang_predicting_2020}.
-However, the most comprehensive estimation technique, which provides a full representation of the prepared quantum state, is \emph{quantum state tomography} (QST)~\cite{leonhardt_quantum-state_1995,leibfried_experimental_1996,paris_quantum_2004}.
-QST is the process of inferring the full state of a quantum system and is a fundamental task in quantum information.
-QST is indispensable as a diagnostic technique: It allows for the complete reconstruction of the quantum state and facilitates the identification of deviations from the intended target state due to noise in the quantum device, and this information can be used to improve the performance of a quantum computer.
+However, the most extensive characterization technique, which provides a full representation of the prepared quantum state, is \emph{quantum state tomography} (QST)~\cite{leonhardt_quantum-state_1995,leibfried_experimental_1996,paris_quantum_2004}.
+QST is the process of estimating the full state of a quantum system from noisy measurement data.
+QST can even serve as a diagnostic tool: the reconstructed state can reveal errors in the quantum device, such as coherent gate overrotations, which can facilitate improvements in the performance of a quantum computer.
 For this reason, QST has been referred to as the ``gold standard"~\cite{stricker_experimental_2022} for quantum state characterization.

 Although QST is a comprehensive protocol, its utility is limited by experimental and computational costs that scale exponentially with system size.
 There are two main challenges that arise from this scaling.
 The first is to collect enough measurement data to reconstruct a quantum state with an exponential number of degrees of freedom.
 For a gate-based quantum computer, the measurement data are obtained by executing a set of circuits whose empirical outcome distributions can be used to estimate the expectation values of a set of quantum observables~\cite{smithey_measurement_1993}.
 Although the number of circuits required to collect these measurements can be multiple orders of magnitude less than the number of observables, the number of circuits nevertheless scales exponentially with system size.

 The second challenge is to store and process the measurement information on a classical computer to perform the reconstruction.
 One must store the sensing map defined by the observables, the experimentally collected measurement data, and the estimated quantum state.
 At the scale of utility-regime quantum algorithms, which are likely to require hundreds or thousands of qubits~\cite{preskill_quantum_2018}, QST quickly becomes impractical.